Low Isles Reef

 Giant clams are an awesome sight while snorkelling at Low Isles.
 Ranging in size, the largest of these molluscs can reach 120 cm across and 200kgs!
 They have hard boney outsides and are often found on the sea bed or within cracks and crevices of reefs and display colourful fleshy lips that can easily be viewed by visitors!
 They have a huge variety of colour with pronounced purples, blues, greens and golds and just like corals, most of the colouring inside of giant clams comes from its symbiotic algae.

-Low Isles is a diverse coral reef that is full of a diverse offering of fish, coral and other marine animals.
-You can look forward to seeing hundreds of species of coral as well as many colourful tropical fish, both big and small while visiting this reef site.
-The biggest perk of this reef site is its proximity to land, which will allow you to spend less time travelling and more time in the beautiful inner reef!
+Low Isles is a vibrant coral reef teeming with diverse marine life, including hundreds of species of coral and a wide variety of colorful tropical fish, both large and small.
+One of the greatest advantages of this reef site is its proximity to land, allowing you to spend less time traveling and more time exploring the beauty of the inner reef.